top of page

 Internal Family Systems (IFS) Sessions

-Guided workshops will help you identify and work with different parts of yourself—especially the ones that may have been overlooked or left behind in your adoption journey.
+Guided workshops will help you identify and work with different parts of yourself.
 These sessions will help you transform core beliefs that shape your identity and relationships, uncover within you hidden gems that have remained untouched by the traumas of relinquishment and adoption, and heal long-held wounds.

 Sacred